It beggars belief that today marks twenty-five years since the death of Roland Ratzenberger during qualifying at the 1994 San Marino Grand Prix.

 On the next lap, it is believed that the aerodynamic load placed on his front wing at the circuit’s quickest section was simply too much, and it broke, sending him headlong into the wall.
 His neck was broken on impact, and he was pronounced dead en route to being airlifted to the local hospital, the same ward where Senna would be transported just 24 hours later.

 His death was shocking and tragic, causing a ripple (that would later become a torrent) of grief in the Formula 1 community.
-Pole-sitter Senna had snuck an Austrian flag up the sleeve of his racing suit that he would have waved to the crowds had he have gone on to win the race, but the blood-stained flag would only be discovered after he too succumbed to his own injuries during the race.
+Pole-sitter Senna smuggled an Austrian flag up the sleeve of his racing suit that he would have waved to the crowds had he have gone on to win the race, but the blood-stained flag would only be discovered after he too succumbed to his own injuries during the race on Sunday.

 Simtek dedicated the rest of their championship season to Roland with a ‘For Roland’ insignia painted on the car’s airbox.
 Due to drive for Toyota at that year’s Le Mans 24 Hours, his close friend Eddie Irvine took his place in the cockpit, but they kept his name on the door nonetheless.

 It would be a cliché to say it, but it’s never been truer: Roland Ratzenberger died doing what he loved.
 His death was a loss for Formula 1 and the broader racing community where he proved so versatile.
-More importantly, the raft of safety measures introduced since his and Senna’s accidents have kept the sport fatality-free for its drivers for a further twenty years.
+More importantly, the raft of safety measures introduced since his and Senna’s accidents kept the sport fatality-free for its drivers for a further twenty years.

 This was certainly a man who had grit and determination in abundance to make his dreams come true.
 Rest in pace, Roland Ratzenberger.

 Images via F1 Nostalgia